 Figure 9 shows a summary of responses to where participants would like residential and nonresidential land uses to be located.
-This question was important to identify the land use preferences of the online survey participants.
-The results echo preferences gathered during the public meeting land use exercise.
-The majority of the area is preferred for residential uses, with the exception of areas along FM 720.
+This question was important to identify the land preferences of the online survey participants.
+The results echo the preferences gathered during the public meeting land use exercise.
+The majority of the area is preferred for residential uses, with the exception of areas along FM 720/Oak Grove Parkway.
 When asked to identify what type of residential or nonresidential land use was preferred by the respondents, the highest response received for residential was for estate residential, which includes lots between 1 to 3 acres (118 responses), followed by ranch residential, which includes lots greater than 3 acres (70 responses).
-The highest response received nonresidential for for was retail/commercial (224)responses), followed by parks and open spaces (81 responses).
+The highest response received for nonresidential was for retail/commercial (224 responses), followed by parks and open spaces (81 responses).